Yukio Nishimoto

 Yukio Nishimoto (西本 幸雄, Nishimoto Yukio) was a Japanese baseball player and manager.
 He played for the Mainichi Orions from 1950 to 1955.
 In nearly 500 games for the Orions, he batted .244 and was on the field for the Orions winning the 1950 Japan Series.

-As a manager he won eight Pacific League pennants for three different teams: Mainichi / Daimai Orions, Hankyu Braves, and the Kintetsu Buffaloes.
+As a manager he won eight Pacific League pennants for three different teams: Daimai Orions, Hankyu Braves, and the Kintetsu Buffaloes.
 Only one other person has won pennants for three different teams since Nishimoto.
 However, his clubs lost in the Japan Series each time, earning him the nickname "Great Tragic Leader".
 Nishimoto was inducted into the Japanese Baseball Hall of Fame in 1988.
 He died of heart failure on 25 November 2011 at the age of 91.